Automattic/jetpack-licensing-api/integration-docs/README.md

 - **Issue a license**: To create a new license record.
 After issuing, a license is ready to be used (attached, revoked, inspected, etc).
 - **Revoke a license**: To make it so that an issued license cannot be used ever again regardless of whether it was attached to a site or not.
 Once a license is revoked it cannot be attached again and the provisioned product is removed from the Jetpack site.
-- **Set/unset a license**: To set the jetpack_license option containing a license key string on a WordPress instance using `update_option()`.
+- **Set/unset a license**: To set the `jetpack_licenses` option containing a license key string on a WordPress instance using `update_option()`.
 This process offers no guarantees that the license is valid until it is actually attached.
 - **Attach a license**: A license is associated to a user and site.
 From that point onwards the license belongs to the user that first connected jetpack on the site and is linked to that site.
 - **Detach a license**: The process of unlinking an attached license from a specific site (the owner user remains the same).
 This should be done in order to be able to attach a license to a site other than the one it was previously attached to.
 - **Inspect a license**: Become aware of a license’s capabilities, validity, specs, etc.